 According to Curt Sach, author of World History of the Dance, the dance of the Puellae has many elements of what today we call Bellydance.

 There is also indication that Bellydance is not Arabic, but an ancient Mediterranean and Middle-Eastern tradition that already existed at the time of the Roman Empire with roots in the dawn of time.

 With the establishment of a new religion which became known as Christianity, the dances of the Puellae Gaditanae were forbidden by emperor Theodosious, on the grounds that they were too sensual.

 Another formerly forbidden dance of Spain that I dance barefoot is the Zambra.
-A traditional celebratory dance and music of the Nasrid kingdom of Granada up until 1492, the Zambra was forbidden for centuries, yet it survived against all odds.
-But since the 1960s has been an art in danger of extinction.
+A traditional celebratory dance and music of the Nasrid kingdom of Granada up until 1492, the Zambra was forbidden for centuries, yet it survived against all odds to become a cultural hit during the 1940-50s.
+But since the 1970s, Zambra has been an art in danger of extinction.

 However, in the ancient Morisco village where I was born, Zambras remained popular, so I grew up surrounded by evocative Zambra melodies.
 I am specially enamored with this form of Flamenco and I am on a mission to keep Zambras alive.

 A great source of inspiration for my barefoot Flamenco style is dancing with our traditional tambourine (pandereta).
 Yes, you guessed it: this is another Iberian tradition in danger of extinction.
 With Sephardic, Gitana, Moorish and even Celtic influences, the tambourine is an instrument I love to dance with.